How to Wear and Maintain Tyvek Suits & Sterile Coveralls

 Donning (Putting On) Your Tyvek Suit or Sterile Coverall

-- Prepare Yourself
+1. Prepare Yourself

-Before handling, check the suit or coverall for any damage, holes, or contamination. - Put on Shoe or Boot Covers (If Required)
+Before handling, check the suit or coverall for any damage, holes, or contamination.

 Step into clean boot covers to protect footwear and prevent floor contaminants from entering the cleanroom.
-If your suit includes built-in shoe covers, move on to step 4. - Step Into the Suit
+If your suit includes built-in shoe covers, move on to step 4.

-Open the suit fully and carefully step into the legs one at a time.
-Pull the garment up to your waist gently to avoid tearing. - Insert Arms into Sleeves
+Open the suit fully and carefully step into it, one leg at a time.
+Pull the garment up to your waist gently to avoid tearing.

-Slide your arms into the sleeves, keeping movements smooth and controlled. - Zip Up and Secure
+Slide your arms into the sleeves, keeping movements smooth and controlled.

-Close the zipper fully, from bottom to top, ensuring all fasteners such as snaps or Velcro are securely closed. - Put on the Hood or Head Covering
+Close the zipper fully, from bottom to top, ensuring all fasteners such as snaps or Velcro are securely closed.

-Place the hood over your head—or, if your hood is attached to the suit, pull it up carefully—covering all hair and overlapping with the collar of the suit. - Put on Face Mask or Respirator
+Place the hood over your head—or, if your hood is attached to the suit, pull it up carefully—covering all hair and overlapping with the collar of the suit.

-Put on cleanroom gloves, overlapping the glove cuffs over the suit sleeves to seal any gaps. - Final Check
+Put on cleanroom gloves, overlapping the glove cuffs over the suit sleeves to seal any gaps.

 Ensure all openings are sealed and the suit fits comfortably without restricting movement.
 Avoid touching the suit’s outer surface unnecessarily.